vatsvikki/ShaVi-1.0/README.md

 ![marmousi_model](https://github.com/vatsvikki/ShaVi-1.0/assets/50227308/02e7d247-a4f1-4836-8f82-74323428ab43)

-Refer to the tutorial for detailed information on data specifications.
+Refer to the manual for detailed information on data specifications.

 #### Case 3: Overthrust Model

 ![overthrust_model](https://github.com/vatsvikki/ShaVi-1.0/assets/50227308/fcfde493-a8bf-48d4-99b6-be3f655bc03f)

-Refer to the tutorial for detailed information on data specifications.
+Refer to the manual for detailed information on data specifications.

 ## Credits